zackcaz/cryptocolosseum-docs/docs/firstbet.md

 The game is surprisingly complex and there are many aspects to learn, but bet a few times and then you can begin to explore the item market (on bonding curves), bidding on a gladiator contracts (income generating NFTs) and getting your own share of the factions and their winnings.

 Most of all, have fun!
 It's whimsical violence.
-It's degengerate gambling and The Arena just gave you free money.
+It's degenerate gambling and The Arena just gave you free money.
 Battle time!